Empire of the Sun (film): Critical response

-Awards
+Accolades

 The opening song is an old Welsh folk song: Suo Gân or Huna Blentyn (Eng: 'Sleep My Child'); here sung by Susan Bullock.

 The film won awards from the National Board of Review of Motion Pictures for Best Film and Best Director, and Bale received a special citation for Best Performance by a Juvenile Actor, the first National Board award bestowed on a child actor.
 At the 60th Academy Awards, Empire of the Sun was nominated for Art Direction, Cinematography, Costume Design (Bob Ringwood), Film Editing, Original Music Score, and Sound (Robert Knudson, Don Digirolamo, John Boyd and Tony Dawe).
 It did not convert any of the nominations into awards.
 Allen Daviau, who was nominated as cinematographer, publicly complained, "I can't second-guess the Academy, but I feel very sorry that I get nominations and Steven doesn't.
 It's his vision that makes it all come together, and if Steven wasn't making these films, none of us would be here."
 The film won awards for cinematography, sound design, and music score at the 42nd British Academy Film Awards.
 The nominations included production design, costume design, and adapted screenplay.
 Spielberg was honored for this work by the Directors Guild of America, while the American Society of Cinematographers honored Allen Daviau.
 Empire of the Sun was nominated for Best Motion Picture (Drama) and Original Score at the 45th Golden Globe Awards.
 John Williams earned a Grammy Award nomination.